xjtukklaa/dealii-Mixed-Mesh-Test/README.md

 }
 ```
 comment and uncomment this two parts.
-the output of correct oder (release mode) as follows:
+the output of correct order (release mode) as follows:
 ```
 Number of active cells: 11728
 Number of degrees of freedom: 15207
 DEAL:cg::Starting value 3.24343e+06
 DEAL:cg::Convergence step 287 value 0.0317760
 ```
-the output of error oder (release mode) as follows:
+the output of error order (release mode) as follows:
 ```
 Number of active cells: 11728
 Number of degrees of freedom: 20430